 Pruritus or itching is an unpleasant sensation of the skin that causes the urge to scratch.
 It is a characteristic feature of many skin diseases and an unusual sign of some systemic diseases.

 Pruritus may be localized or generalized and may occur as an acute or chronic condition.
-Pruritus that lasts more than 6 weeks is called chronic itching.
+Pruritus that lasts more than six weeks is called chronic itching.

-Pruritus can be intractable and incapacitating, as well as a diagnostic and therapeutic challenge.
+Pruritus can be intractable and incapacitating and a diagnostic and therapeutic challenge.
 It is the medical term for itching.
 Itching is an unpleasant sensation on the skin that causes the desire to rub or scratch the area for relief.

-Constant scraping for relief can damage the skin (abrasion, lichenification) and reduce its effectiveness as the main protective barrier.
+Constant scraping for relief can damage the skin (abrasion, lichenification) and reduce its effectiveness as the primary protective barrier.